ivan006/Course-Work--Notes/Brilliant Bee Keeping/Bee swarm and box - purchasing assessment/readme.md

 - Photo
 	- what does a photo of the hive look like? ---------------
 - Brood configuration
-	- The optimal and standard configuration is for the brood to inhabit a brood box, sometimes the brood will volinterily inhabit a super which is suboptimal
+	- The brood wil sometimes volenterily inhabit a super box not a brood box which can be problematic.

 ## Quality of the swarm
 - Queen patern - is there a queen patern? (im not sure what this means)